soltysh/talks/2016/flock/scenario.md

        oc login -u system:admin
 ```

+*NOTE: The accompanying vagrant box is configured with `10.2.2.2` IP address.
+To make
+the web console accessible from the host we need to specify the `--public-hostname`
+flag, which tells the web console how to reach the cluster.*

-To verify the currently logged in user:
+To verify the currently logged in user from the CLI:

 ```
 $ oc whoami
 developer
 ```

+To login to the web console visit https://10.2.2.2:8443/ and login using the
+credentials presented at console when spinning up the cluster.

+*NOTE: During spinning up the cluster new self-signed certificates are generated.
+Thus, you might expect a warning from your browser about the web console using
+insecure connection.*

 ### Troubleshooting

 `oc cluster up` command is trying to be very self-explanatory in suggesting
-what is wrong with it, the only problem you may encounter when setting up
+what went wrong, the only problem you may encounter when setting up the cluster
-the cluster on your local machines is:
+on your local machines is:

 ```
 Error: did not detect an --insecure-registry argument on the Docker daemon